*We do not accept applicants for the Spring semester*

 Drag & drop your tab 2 content here

-As required by the Graduate School, all application materials are to be submitted electronically:
+As required by the Graduate School, all of the following are to be submitted electronically:

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
-The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
-International applicants are encouraged to explore the services they offer, and contact them with related questions.
+The office of International Students and Scholars Services (ISSS) is a valuable resource for prospective and current international students.
+International applicants are encouraged to explore the services they offer and contact them with related questions.

-The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
-Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
+The University of Maryland Graduate School offers admission to international students based on academic information.
+It is not a guarantee of attendance.
+Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland, which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

-- For questions related to the admissions process, prospective students may contact the Graduate School.
+- For questions related to the admissions process, you may contact the Graduate School.

 Drag & drop your tab 3 content here

 The Committee recommends acceptable students to the faculty for review.
 Once a commitment of faculty sponsorship and financial support is made, the Graduate Director recommends acceptance to the Dean of the Graduate School.
 The Dean then grants acceptance if all Graduate School requirements have been met.
 International students must also meet minimum requirements from Office of International Services.